Roblox/roact/docs/guide/components.md

 ## Types of Components

 ### Host Components
 A *host* component is nothing more than a string that matches the name of a Roblox class.
-We used these in our earlier discussion of [elements](/guide/elements) as the first argument to `createElement`.
+We used these in our earlier discussion about [elements](../elements) as the first argument to `createElement`.
 Examples include `"Frame"`, `"ImageButton"`, etc.

 When our component is a host component, the props that we pass to it will be turned directly into properties on the Roblox instance that the component refers to.